-

 Description

-Phage typing is a method of bacterial typing based on the sensitivity of a strain to a set of specific bacteriophages .
-Each phage, or bacterial virus, selectively infects certain strains of bacteria, resulting in a unique fingerprint of sensitivity specific to each isolate.
+Phage typing bacterial typing method based on a strain's susceptibility to a set of specific bacteriophages .
+Each phage, or bacterial virus, selectively infects certain bacterial strains, resulting in a unique susceptibility fingerprint specific to each isolate.

 This technique is used to differentiate strains belonging to the same bacterial species , identify cross-contaminations and trace the origin of contaminations in industrial, agri-food, environmental or pharmaceutical environments.